Parents

 • Safari supported on MAC (not Windows)

-3. Troops set group goals and order products to meet their goals.
-Parents are asked to respect the troop goals when making decisions about how many products they will be responsible for selling.
+3. Troops get together to set group goals for the Fall Season.
+Adults are asked to respect the troop goals when making decisions about how many products they will be responsible for selling.

-• They learn how to handle money and make decisions about how to use it.
-That means your daughter will learn about spending, saving, and giving to those in need.
+• They learn about money and make decisions about how to use it.
+That means your Girl Scout will learn about spending, saving, and giving to those in need.

-• They learn to act honestly and fairly.
-That means your daughter’s friends, classmates, and teachers will count on her and think of her as trustworthy.
+• Girl Scouts learn to act honestly and fairly.
+That means your Girl Scouts’ friends, classmates, and teachers will count on them and think of them as trustworthy.